admindatahandbook/book/testing/index.md

 \BeginKnitrBlock{bbox}<div class="bbox">Ellen is John's friend and knows that he regularly consumes several glasses of red wine with dinner.
 Ellen learns that a research study had found a positive correlation between drinking red wine and the likelihood of developing a certain type of cancer.
 Based on the study and her knowledge of John's drinking habits, she might conclude that he has a heightened risk of developing cancer.</div>\EndKnitrBlock{bbox}

 It may seem that the publication of the research results enabled a privacy breach by Ellen, as the study's findings helped her infer new information about John's elevated cancer risk of which he himself may be unaware.
 However, Ellen would be able to infer this information about John regardless of his participation in the medical study (i.e., it is a risk that exists in both John's opt-out scenario and the real-world scenario).
 Risks of this nature apply to everyone, regardless of whether they shared personal data through the study or not.
 Differential privacy is a concept specifically designed to allow for studies such as in this example.
 Therefore, differential privacy does not guarantee that *no* information about John can be revealed.
-The use of differential privacy only protects the information that is *specific*, i.e., information about John that cannot be inferred unless an analysis received his personal information as part of the input.
+The use of differential privacy only protects the information that is *specific* to him, i.e., information about John that cannot be inferred unless an analysis received his personal information as part of the input.

 This and similar examples demonstrate that any useful analysis carries a risk of revealing some information about individuals.
 However, such risks are largely unavoidable.
 In a world in which data about individuals are collected, analyzed, and published, John cannot expect better privacy protection than is offered by his opt-out scenario, because he has no ability to prevent others from participating in a research study or to prohibit a release of public records.
 Moreover, the types of information disclosures enabled in John's opt-out scenario often result in individual and societal benefits.
 For example, the discovery of a causal relationship between red wine consumption and elevated cancer risk can inform John about possible changes he could make in his habits that would likely have positive effects on his health.

-## Aligning Risks, Controls, and Uses: Where is the Use of Differential Privacy Appropriate? {#sec:aligning}
+## Aligning Risks, Controls, and Uses: Where Is the Use of Differential Privacy Appropriate? {#sec:aligning}

 This section discusses factors to take into account when evaluating whether differential privacy is an appropriate tool to be applied within a specific context, as well as factors in determining whether differential privacy should be deployed alone, in combination with other controls, or as part of a tiered access system.
 As an overview, Table \@ref(tab:diffprivtable2) provides some of the key factors that weigh in favor of, or against, an appropriate use of differential privacy.
 For example, use cases involving statistical analysis of a population or large groups and the possibility of significant and lasting informational harms to individuals weigh heavily in favor of the adoption of differential privacy.